sanderjo/sabnzbd.github.io/wiki/advanced/ipv6-staging.md

 ### Enrich newsservers with IPv6 connectivity.

+Short: SABnzbd will find the IPv6 equivalent newsserver, and try if it's faster, and if so, use it.

 Some usenet providers have an IPv4-only newsserver, and a separate IPv6-only newsserver.
 To be more exact: it's probably the same newsserver, but there is an IPv4-ony name (FQDN), and an IPV6-only.
 For example: news.eweka.nl and news6.eweka.nl.